 Road dust emission inventories were developed for WRAP states and the significance of road dust was then tested using the regional air quality model.
-Across WRAP states, paved road dust emissions increase by about 3% per year from 1996 to 2018, per the increase in vehicle miles traveled.
+Across WRAP states, paved road dust emissions are predicted to increase by about 3% per year from 1996 to 2018, [per] concurrant with the forecasted increase in vehicle miles traveled.
 Unpaved road dust emissions are projected to decrease between 1996 and 2018, by about 0.75 % per year, because of reductions in unpaved road mileage over time as more roads are paved.
-As a result, unpaved road dust emissions are about 80% of road dust PM{10} emissions in 1996, and about 65% of road dust PM{10} emissions in 2018.
-Overall, road dust PM{10} emissions increase by about 6% from 1996 to 2018.
+As a result, unpaved road dust emissions are about 80% of road dust PM10 emissions in 1996, and are estimated to be about 65% of road dust PM10 emissions in 2018.
+Overall, projected road dust PM10 emissions increase by about 6% from 1996 to 2018.

 The modeled regional impact of road dust emissions at the 16 Colorado Plateau Class I Areas ranged from 0.31 deciviews (3.1% of natural conditions to be reached by 2064) at the Black Canyon of the Gunnison National Park to 0.08 deciviews (0.8% of natural conditions to be reached by 2064) at the Weminuche Wilderness.
 From these preliminary results, the WRAP has determined that the regional impacts of road dust emissions are not significant at the 16 Colorado Plateau Class I Areas at this time.
-However, based upon the WRAP's most recent analysis and a recognition that the modeling will improve, the [AQCB] Departmetn-has determined that further research will be needed.
+However, based upon the WRAP's most recent analysis and a recognition that the modeling will improve, the [AQCB] Department has determined that further research will be needed.
 Unpaved road dust will be reevaluated as part of the SIP revision due in [2008] 2013.

-(c) Tracking of Road Dust Emissions:
+[D)] (c) Tracking of Road Dust Emissions:

 [If road dust emissions are determined to be significant, the AQCB] The Department shall track road dust emissions with the assistance of the WRAP, consistent with provisions of the RHR and other relevant EPA and WRAP guidance.
-The [AQCB] Department shall provide an update on paved and unpaved road dust emission trends, including any modeling or monitoring information regarding the impact of these emissions on visibility in the Colorado Plateau 16 Class I Areas.
-These updates shall include a re-evaluation of whether road dust is [a significant] an important contributor to visibility impairment.
+The [AQCB] Department shall provide an update on paved and unpaved road dust emission trends, including any modeling or monitoring information regarding the impact of these emissions on visibility in the 16 Colorado Plateau [46] Class I Areas.
+These updates shall include a re-evaluation of whether road dust is a significant contributor to visibility impairment.
 These updates shall be part of the periodic implementation plan revisions pursuant to 40 CFR 51.309(d)(10).